siddu015/siddu015/README.md

 <h1 align="left">Hey 👋 Srinath Here!</h1>

-I'm a developer with an interest in building projects, currently working with ML and MERN stack.
+I'm a developer with an interest in building projects, currently working with Machine Learning and MERN stack.

 See [my website](https://srinathreddy.netlify.app/) for more information!